samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

 ```
 It might be clear why every workflow has two IDs: Workflow ID and Run ID.
 Because the Workflow ID can be reused, the Run ID uniquely identifies a particular run of a workflow.
 Run ID is system generated and cannot be controlled by client code.

-Note that ID Reuse Policy applies only when previous the run of a workflow is completed.
-Under no circumstances does Temporal allow more than one instance of an open workflow with the same ID.
+Note - Under no circumstances does Temporal allow more than one instance of an open workflow with the same ID.
+Multiple workflow IDs are required in the case that paralell invocations wish to be supported (such as an Actor patern)

 ### CLI Help

-You might be asking how to discover that 1 means `AllowDuplicate`.
-It came from the help command:
+See the CLI help command for all of the options supported:
 ```bash
 > docker run --network=host --rm temporalio/tctl:latest workflow help start
 NAME: